 Searching for a geometric neighborhood may give different results, depending on the algorithm employed.
 To avoid ambiguities, no connections with missing <connected_to> should reach the solver.
 Therefore, <connected_to> should be filled by the preprocessor.

 Although most solvers use numbers as identifiers, Abaqus uses names as identifiers.
 To identify a property, only one of pid or pname is sufficient.
 If both identifiers are present, they must be equivalent.
+Rationale for allowing presence of both identifiers is the case that the same mesh, and hence same properties, are used in both, NASTRAN and Abaqus.
+Then, it would be good to have a χMCF file with both in, PIDs and property names.
+On solver side, this would cause no confusion, since NASTRAN would ignore the property name and Abaqus the PID.
+The responsibility to keep both primary keys unique and consistent resides on preprocessor side.
+Upon import of χMCF to a preprocessor, inconsistent property keys must cause an error.

 See http://en.wikipedia.org/wiki/Gram%E2%80%93Schmidt_process.